Apoorve8055/Electropy-Framework/README.md

 ## Installation :bulb:

-You'll need Git :octocat: and python and Node.js 8.0 or higher(which comes with npm) installed on your computer.
+You'll need Git :octocat: and python :snake: and Node.js 8.0 or higher(which comes with npm) installed on your computer.

 ```bash
 # Clone this repository